 The US market has the largest rare coin markets in the world valued at billions and billions of dollars.

 For those that are looking for something more secure and long term, there is only one trend with this type of investment – and it’s up but will take a long time – longer than holding shares/stock or the digital variation.

 As with any trading instrument, the industry experts cautioned investors about the use of the coins as investment vehicles.
 They advised that the coins were subjected to various grading tests and one must ensure that they are getting the right price for the value of their coins.
 Potential investors in the coins needed to have them valued professionally – preferably with any of the accredited coin makers.

 The market for rare coins is also highly subjected to supply and demand factors.
 There is always a shortage of rare coins with a steady demand from collectors – so naturally, prices are generally always going up albeit slowly.
 External factors can also affect the value – such as the economic or even political climate of the country of its origin.

 So, just as I advised about researching Cryptocurrency for their intrinsic value, it is key to learn about the coins you plan to invest in – and furthermore, it is of greater value to have a collection of rare coins than just having one or two.

-Many people for instance, do not know that there are two types of Krugerands because they look the same.
+Many people, for instance, do not know that there are two types of Krugerrands because they look the same.
 One is mass produced – making it less rare and therefore less valuable.